BaseSecrete/web_tsunami/README.md

 The goal is to focus only on the scenario without thinking about forking, threads and non blocking IOs.
 Fortunately there is [Typhoeus](https://github.com/typhoeus/typhoeus) to send parallel HTTP requests.

+I wrote a blog post where I share [my load testing habits](https://www.rorvswild.com/blog/2024/ruby-on-rails-load-testing-habits).
+If you are here, that might interest you.

 ## How

 Web Tsunami is a tiny class that forks every seconds and sends as many requests as expected.